teezeit/add_trello_card_from_terminal/README.md

   teezeit@1231239EB:~$ trello "do not forget milk"
   ```
   from terminal.

+12. "do not forget milk" should be appear as a card in your trello list "today"
-12. let me know if it works!
+13. let me know if it works!